piccicla/rms_exercise/README.txt

 2.2) Create a database

 After installation open the psql shell to connet to the local database server to:
-- create a new user and new database,
+- create a new user and new database
 - add the postgis extension to the new database
 - add a new schema
 - create a table for the bookmarks